InternetOfUs/streambase/README.md

-# WENET ILOGBASE
+# WENET ILogbase and Commons APIs

 ## Introduction

-The iLogBase is a component that manages streams of data.
+The repository is a component that manages streams of data.
 The streams of data are mainly coming from the iLog application (user sensors and user feedback).
 The other flow of information comes from other external services.
 The iLogBase provides the services for saving and sharing the streams so that any component of the WeNet infrastructure can collaborate and use the streams of data.

-The iLogBase provides services for handling big data.
+The iLogbase provides services for handling big data.
 The services include the management of streams of data with batch services and with subscription/notification services.

-The internal components of the WeNet infrastructure can obtain batch information or register to a feed subscription.
+The Commons APIS provides services for the external Applications that want to collaborate with the platform by inputing data.

 The services developed in this repository give the Users access to the streams.
-Follow the existing documentation for more details.
+Follow the existing documentations for more details.

+## Implementation Organization

+From the logical architecture of the WeNet Platform we have two related modules: Commons APIs and ILogbase.

+The WeNet Commons APIs and iLogbase components are tightly coupled and shipped together as a single software package (this repository).

 ## Setup and Configuration

+### Software requirements

-The iLogBase component requires Java version 8 or later.
+This package requires Java version 8 or later and maven for the library management.

+### Additional Required Components

+For the full storage of the information this package requires 3 additional components:

+1. Cassandra Server: Database for managing the storage and access to the streams.
+2. MySql Server: Database for handling the users and configurations.
+3. Batch-subscriptions-data module: Services needed for handling the storage of data which works together with iLogbase services.
+This module is property of UNITN.

+### Running

 You can run the iLogBase using maven: